bouwe77/temba/readme.md

 Soksawat only supports JSON.
 If you send a request with invalid formatted JSON, a `400 Bad Request` response is returned.

-If you use an HTTP method that is not supported (everything but GET, POST, PUT and DELETE), a `405 Method Not Allowed` response is returned.
+If you use an HTTP method that is not supported (everything but `GET`, `POST`, `PUT` and `DELETE`), a `405 Method Not Allowed` response is returned.

-On the root URI (e.g. http://localhost:8080/) only a GET request is supported, which shows you a message the API is working.
+On the root URI (e.g. http://localhost:8080/) only a `GET` request is supported, which shows you a message the API is working.
 All other HTTP methods on the root URI return a `405 Method Not Allowed` response.

 Soksawat offers no ways for authentication or authorization (yet?), so if someone knows how to reach the API, they can read and mutate all your data, unless you restrict this in another way.